murlis97/UsefulTutorials/README.md

 ---

 ## Tips
-1. Use StackOverflow before asking questions
+1. Use StackOverflow for asking questions (It is the one place that will help you all your life)
 2. Laravel 5.5 is damn good
-3. Keep your php updated (>=7.1)
+3. Keep your PHP updated (>=7.1)
+4. If this seems tough you aren't paying attention.
+FOCUS!
+5. This isn't Maths, if it seems easy, it probably is.